Penn State's Schreyer Honors College is widely recognized as one of the top undergraduate honors programs in the country.

 For students looking to demonstrate excellent academic achievement, to build a global perspective, and to seek opportunities for leadership and civic engagement, the Schreyer Honors College will give you the challenge you want.
 Each year, 300 first-year students are admitted into the Honors College.
 Those students may take advantage of the many resources that the Honors College offers, including:

 The Schreyer experience not only combines the exceptional resources available at Penn State with the advantages of an intimate college atmosphere, but it prepares students to make a difference in their communities, their disciplines, and the world.

 You can access the supplemental Schreyer Honors College application through the Penn State application in MyPennState.
 All first-year students applying to any Penn State campus and major (with the exception of students accepted to a few programs, like the Accelerated Premedical-Medical Program) can apply for admission to the Honors College.
 The application includes essay questions and requires letters of recommendation.

 The priority application date for the Schreyer Honors College is November 1.
 Applicants who apply by November 1 have the opportunity to participate in an optional interview as part of the selection process.
 Applications received after November 1 will still be evaluated for the Schreyer Honors College, but those students will not have the opportunity to interview.
 Every attempt will be made to accommodate interview requests but, since the interview is optional, it will not negatively impact your application if you are not able to interview.
 All interviews will be conducted by the end of January.

-All applicants will be notified of their Schreyer Honors College decision in late-February.
+All applicants will be notified of their Schreyer Honors College decision on March 1.
 Please visit the Schreyer Honors College website for more information on how to apply.